 - Customer retention – innovation helps you to ensure that your product or service doesn’t become irrelevant or useless to your customer.
 You are still meeting their needs

 - Talent acquisition – looking for those top tier employees?
 They don’t want to work for businesses that aren’t at the forefront of the industry, and through innovation you can be.

 Often defined as the ‘innovation process’, it consists of four steps: insight, identifying the problem, creating a solution, and the innovation management process.

 Looking into each of these four parts:

-Understanding your industry is essential when facilitating innovation and change within a business.
+Understanding your industry is essential when facilitating organizational innovation.
 Two parts of this being questioning, within the industry and secondly, networking.